-Established in 1922 by Joy Morton (1855-1934), the owner of Morton Salt Company, the 1,700-acre botanical garden and world-renowned research facility showcases a large variety of plant collections and natural areas ç including oak woodlands, wetlands, maple and elm collections and a restored native prairie.
-Whether you’re hiking the arboretum’s 14 miles of trails, touring the display gardens, marveling at century-old oaks, watching the leaves change, enrolling in a class or enjoying a family activity ç you’re sure to come away with treasured memories and an expanded knowledge of the plant world.
+Established in 1922 by Joy Morton (1855-1934), the owner of Morton Salt Company, the 1,700 acre botanical garden and world-renowned research facility showcases a large variety of plant collections and natural areas – including oak woodlands, wetlands, maple and elm collections, and restored native prairie.
+Whether you’re hiking the arboretum’s 14 miles of trails, touring the display gardens, marveling at century-old oaks, watching the leaves change, enrolling in a class or enjoying a family activity – you’re sure to come away with treasured memories and an expanded knowledge of the plant world.

-Lisle Park Distracts River Bend Golf Course (5900 S. Route 53) is one of the top-rated nine-hole courses in the Chicago area.
-The courseÌs link-style layout features scenic wetland areas, and water comes into play on eight of the nine holes.
+Lisle Park District River Bend Golf Course (5900 S. Route 53) is one of the top-rate nine hole courses in the Chicago area.
+The courses link-style layout features scenic wetland areas, and water comes into play on eight of the nine holes.
 The par 36 design can play up to 3,500 yards.
-River Bend Golf Course also has a PGA-approved clubhouse, offering a full line of custom equipment and apparel.
-A new clubhouse opened in summer 2003, and features full food and beverage service, an improved pro shop and other golfing amenities.
+They have also adopted the cutting-edge concept of golf bikes.

-For more information about the Lisle Park DistrictÌs parks and year-round programs, please call 630-964-3410 or visit www.lisleparkdistrict.org.
+For more information about the Lisle Park District’s parks and year-round programs, please call (630) 964-3410 or visit www.lisleparkdistrict.org.